RinkM/Odin8.5-Library/README.md

 got the card to get drawn
 need to set up form verification.  at least for years and blank spots

-the check box doesn't work.    why not? edit a card - allow you tto touch and select a card? how?
+the check box doesn't work.    why not?   bookRead.checked? edit a card - allow you tto touch and select a card? how?

 Sort should be easy.    pull down menu?   radio buttons?

-still need to fix formatting for cards. and finished status.
+still need to fix formatting for cards. and finished status. how to escape adding a card.   clicking out.
+X buutton?